 1. How do I know what God’s will is?
 How do I know if I’m called to ministry?

 2. What’s wrong with rock/country/CCM/jazz music?
 How can you tell what music is good and what is bad?

 3. What do you do if you have parents/siblings who are living the wrong way? (one way in church, another way at home, dad on the internet) How do you avoid wrong influences when you live with them?

 4. How do you take a stand with your friends/what do you do when you have a friend that is becoming rebellious?

 5. How do you separate from bad friends without hurting them or making them think you’re stuck up?
 How can I be a witness to my friends and still be accepted?

-6. What’s wrong with holding hands, kissing, etc., before marriage?
+6. What’s dangerous or wrong with being physical before marriage?

 7. Why is it so hard to be consistent in the Christian life as a teenager?

 8. What is appropriate and modest clothing for a Christian and why?